Menu

 Welcome to the Chicago Psychoanalytic Society!

-Please remember that anyone interested in psychoanalysis is invited to join the Society and receive free continuing education credits..
+Please remember that anyone interested in psychoanalysis is invited to join the Society and receive free continuing education credits.

-We look forward to seeing you at 7 pm on October 22th via Zoom or in person at 8 S. Michigan Avenue.
+We look forward to seeing you at 7 pm on November 12th via Zoom or in person at 8 S. Michigan Avenue.

 Stephanie